alankarmisra/AnimationRecipes/README.md

 ====
 Watch the [YouTube demo](http://youtu.be/SS5xsQzE88Y)

+NOTE: To view the software demo, pick any of the iPad simulators.

 How to use
 ==========
 Copy AnimationRecipes.h and AnimationRecipes.m into your project.
 Use one of the several AnimationRecipe functions on your UI View like so.